r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 ffffd00c`bba92c40 00000000`00000000     : ffffd00c`bba93000 ffffd00c`bba8d000 00000000`00000000 00000000`00000000 : nt!KiIdleLoop+0x9e
 ```

-Arg1 is 0x3, which is telling us that Windows sent a device an Information Request Packet to determine if the device is still functioning and what power state it is in.
+`Arg1` is `0x3`, which is telling us that Windows sent a device an Information Request Packet to determine if the device is still functioning and what power state it is in.
 In normal operation, these requests are returned nearly immediately, and the computer keeps on chugging.
-Unfortunately for our user here, the device timed out and never sent a response back to Windows, forcing Windows to shut the system down as it is unable to determine the functionality of a core system component.
-Given that this is a timeout, our stack is just Idle -> Run a DPC -> Check a timer -> Watchdog -> BugCheck.
+Unfortunately for our user here, the device *timed out* and never sent a response back to Windows, forcing Windows to shut the system down as it is unable to determine the functionality of a core system component.

+Given that this is a timeout, our stack is just `Idle -> Run a DPC -> Check a timer -> Watchdog -> BugCheck`.
 This does not give us any usable information.
-For our example, there are two additional commands to run, !devstack on Arg2 (Only relevant on 0x3 and 0x5) and !poaction (Only relevant on 0x2 and 0x3):
+For our example, there are two additional commands to run, `!devstack` on `Arg2` (Only relevant on `0x3` and `0x5`) and `!poaction` (Only relevant on `0x2` and `0x3`):

 ```
 5: kd> !devstack ffffd188a5cf8060
   !DevObj           !DrvObj            !DevExt           ObjectName